Kristina01111000/4Einstitute/README.md

 - possible logos? maybe a triangle? or just initials?
 - Need articles for resources page
 - make all changes to scorecard page as on the other site, also any changes to the documentary
   - is this still accurate?
+YES, need to make the changes